adyork/workshop_bios_oceanographic_data_part2/_episodes/01-tabular-data.md

-Commands may differ a bit between programs, but the general idea is the same.

 > ## Exercise
 > - How many people have used spreadsheets in their class?
 > - How many people have accidentally done something that made them frustrated or sad?
 > {: .callout}

 Spreadsheets encompass a lot of the things we need to be able to do as researchers.
 We can use them for: